 Those selected will be the members receiving the most votes, with the following conditions:

-The Committee shall consist of seven tenured, voting faculty members, at least three of whom must be Full Professors, and two tenure-probationary, non-voting faculty members (2/2010).
+The Committee shall consist of seven voting faculty members; five tenured faculty of whom at least three must be Full Professors; a Teach- ing Professor; and a Clinical Associate Professor or higher, preferably a Clinical Professor.
+The committee will also include two non-voting faculty members, who may be tenure probationary or from the clinical or lecturer lines (2/2024).
 No Senate member with a 50% or greater administrative workload assignment (11/1998) may serve on the committee.

 In years with five positions to be filled on the Promotion, Tenure and Reappointment Committee, the lowest winning vote will be considered a one-year term (2/1998).